Ocado to axe 'Low Price Promise' from February

 You must apply between 11 weeks before and six months after the birth.

 If you're pregnant or have a child under four years old, you can take part in the Healthy Start scheme.
 It provides vouchers of £3.10 per week towards milk, fruit and vegetables and infant formula milk.
 You can also get vitamin coupons.

 Some local councils help with the cost of school clothing and footwear (around £30 for primary and £80 for secondary school gear) and can provide lunches, milk or fruit and vegetables to your kids while they are at school.

 It may also help cover transport costs if you live a certain distance away from the school.
 Use Gov.uk to find what your local council offers.

-See the Childcare Costs guide for full details.
+See the Childcare Costs guide for full details and eligibility criteria.

-If you've got a disabled child (17 or under) who lives at home and receive certain benefits (eg, Income Support or Child Tax Credit), the Family Fund has grants to help make life easier.
-These can be used on things such as washing machines, driving lessons, computers and holidays.
+If you've got a disabled child (17 or under) who lives at home and you receive certain benefits (eg, income support or universal credit), the Family Fund has grants to help make life easier.
+These can be used on things such as washing machines, computers and holidays.

-The Christine Brown Trust provides funding to under 19s in the UK who are budding musicians but in a low income family, to help towards the costs of learning a musical instrument.
+The Christine Brown Trust provides funding to under-19s in the UK who are budding musicians but come from a low-income family, to help towards the cost of learning a musical instrument.

-This is aimed at those already to a high level rather than complete beginners, but money can be used for an instrument, lessons or any other learning costs you may need help to cover.
+This is aimed at those already at a high level, rather than complete beginners.
+But money can be used for an instrument, lessons or any other learning costs you may need help to cover.